gustavoh430/Docker-EKS/README.md

    ![image](https://github.com/gustavoh430/Docker-EKS/assets/41215245/8a1619cc-dd4f-42e7-a6e3-46051090e9df)

 8. Create another IAM role.
 This time we will use EC2 and the following permissions:

         AmazonEKSWorkerNodePolicy

         AmazonEKS_CNI_Policy

         AmazonEC2ContainerRegistryReadOnly

 9. We apply our resource definition through "CloudShell".
-   In order to do that, we upload our yml file into CloudShell, then we just apply it using the code below
+   In order to do that, we upload our yml file to CloudShell, then we just apply it using the code below

 ```text
 kubectl apply -f Java.yml